What Makes a Firefly Glow?

 Another reason that fireflies glow is to avoid predators.
 Fireflies are filled with a nasty tasting chemical called lucibufagens, and after a predator gets a mouthful, it quickly learns to associate the firefly's glow with this bad taste!
 So not only does the flashing help attract a mate, but it also warns predators to stay away.

-Having lucibufagens is so important for survival that one species of firefly that can't make this chemical acquires it by eating other species that can make it.
-They do this by mimicking the flash pattern of another species and luring them in close.
-The unsuspecting male firefly thinks he is going to find a mate, but instead becomes a tasty treat to the tricky firefly.
+One species of firefly that can't make its own lucibufagens acquires it by eating others that can.
+To lure victims, these fireflies mimic the flashing pattern of another species.
+When the unsuspecting male approaches to find a mate, he instead becomes a tasty treat to the tricky firefly.